Pierre de Luxembourg

-Pierre de Luxembourg (19 July 1369 – 2 July 1387) was a French Catholic prelate who served as the Bishop of Metz.
+Pierre de Luxembourg (19 July 1369 – 2 July 1387), also known as Peter of Luxembourg, was a French Catholic prelate who served as the Bishop of Metz.
 He is venerated in the Catholic Church as a blessed, having been beatified by Pope Clement VII, 140 years after his death.

 Pierre was descended from nobles who secured his entrance into the priesthood when he started to serve in several places as a canon before he was named as the Bishop of Metz and a pseudocardinal under an antipope.
 He was noted for his austerities and successes in diocesan reform as well as for his dedication to the faithful and tried to end the Western Schism that pitted pope against antipope and rulers against rulers.
 His efforts were in vain and he was soon driven from Metz but moved to southern France where he died as a result of his harsh self-imposed penances.

 Both sides in the conflict recognized his deep holiness and his dedication to the people in Metz and elsewhere.
 After many appeals for him to be beatified, Pope Clement VII beatified him on 9 April 1527.

 Life

-Pierre de Luxembourg was born at the castle of Ligny-sur-Ornain in July 1369, the second of six children to Guy of Luxembourg, Count of Ligny (1340-1371) and Mahaut de Châtillon (1335-1378); the couple married circa 1354.
-His name originates from the fact that he was a 5th generation descendant of Henry V, Count of Luxembourg, and thus belonged to the French branch of the House of Luxembourg.
-His parents died during his childhood (father when he was two and mother when he was four) which prompted his aunt Jeanne - the countess of Orgières - to raise him in Paris.
-His siblings were:
+Pierre de Luxembourg was born at the castle of Ligny-sur-Ornain in July 1369, the second of six children to Guy of Luxembourg, Count of Ligny (1340-1371) and Mahaut de Châtillon (1335-1378).
+He was orphaned by the age of four, which prompted his aunt Jeanne - the countess of Orgières - to raise him in Paris.